mrclay/Elgg-elggx_lists_api/README.md

 JavaScript code to support the `rearrange_items` action (based on jQuery UI Sortable) has been copied from a working project, but must be refactored to function.
 It's located in views/default/js/elggx_collections.js

-I hope to offer a view that supports outputting a collection so that it can be reordered.
-The reordering mechanism should work across pagination boundaries, but obviously there's no way to drag items across pages, so it may be wise to always present the list on one page when it must be sorted.
+I hope to offer a view that supports rendering a sortable collection.
+The sorting mechanism should work across pagination boundaries, but obviously there's no way to drag across pages, so it may be wise to always present the list on one page when it must be sorted.

 The backend reordering mechanism is designed to perform as few queries as possible, but this API will certainly have limitations.

 ### Setup

-Install this plugin as `path/to/Elgg/mod/elggx_collections_api`
+Install this plugin as `mod/elggx_collections_api`

 ### Support